All Episodes

 It was scarcely any better.

-He began by offering an update on the tragedy that took place, as if it was an earthquake and not a terrorist attack from an enemy within.
+He began by offering an update on the tragedy that took place as if it was an earthquake and not a terrorist attack from an enemy within.

 Completely missing was the eloquence that Mr. Obama employs when talking about himself.

-Absent too was any sense that the president empathized with the families and comrades of those murdered.
+Absent, too, was any sense that the president empathized with the families and comrades of those murdered.

 It was a reminder that for the past 16 years, Americans have had two presidents who would often extemporize and express emotion.

-Bill Clinton can certainly feel your pain.
+Bill Clinton could certainly feel your pain.

 Bush sometimes struggled to hold back tears.

-Obama's more like President Bush Sr. famously communicated his concern for people by blurting out message, I care.
+Obama's more like President Bush Sr., famously communicated his concern for people by blurting out message, I care.

 With unemployment now above 10%, Obama needs to show Americans that he can relate to what they're going through and take responsibility.

-He can do him good to show he has a bit of fire in his belly.
+It can do him good to show he has a bit of fire in his belly.

 Perhaps he might make a decision or two based on gut instinct.